magarpol/scripts/README.md

 ### Delete username folder
 This script deletes the username folder and /etc/group and /etc/passwd info.

+### Distro upgrade
+This script adds service in CheckMK to monitor if a distribution upgrade is available.

 ### Docker Service
 This script configures Docker files for the CheckMK Agent Service.